Reduce the spread of Coronavirus with Intra Multi-Des GA disinfection

 Released: February 7 2020

-The new coronavirus 2019-nCoV is an enveloped virus that probably originate from bats and is currently further transmitted between humans.
+Covid-19 is an enveloped virus that probably originate from bats and is currently further transmitted between humans.
 The exact route of transmission is still under investigation, but the small water droplets (aerosols) expelled during sneezing and coughing contain virus particles and the virus has been reported in faces of human patients.

 Personal hygiene measures are the first step in preventing the spread of viruses.
 Next to that, it is important to regularly clean and disinfect surfaces that may be contaminated and thereby act as transmission route.
 This requires a disinfectant that is able to effectively kill the pathogens.